KRISTY JO "KJO" WINKLER

 Vocals & Keyboards

-Kristy Jo “Kjo” Winkler is a founding member, lead singer and keyboardist for The Trouble with Rose.
+Meet Kristy Jo "Kjo" Winkler, a visionary force in the music world as a founding member, lead singer, and keyboardist for The Trouble with Rose.

-In her own words: “It’s madness if someone says they cannot sing because they’re not a singer.
-Too many people have a conscious or subconscious concept of what a singer is, and if they don’t fit the definition, they won’t call themselves one.
+In her own words, Kjo encourages others to embrace their musical voice, proclaiming, "It's madness if someone says they cannot sing because they're not a singer.
 There is no secret formula to singing.
-There is no one-size-fits-all.
-The best way to be a singer is to sing.”
+The best way to be a singer is to sing.
+So let your voice soar and break free from any limiting definitions of what it means to be a singer."

 Eric Benjamin is a lead guitarist and a founding member of The Trouble with Rose.
 Thanks to a friend’s recommendation, he originally auditioned for Certain Signals where he met bassist Frank Minor.
 The two remained together through a series of lead singers and drummers until The Trouble with Rose was formed.